-Why would God send His Son on such a mission?
-Why would Jesus willingly engage and not think twice about all that it would mean for Him?
+Why would God send His Son on a death mission?
+Why would Jesus willingly participate and not think twice about all that it would mean for Him?
 Because you and I were under a curse.
 As macabre as Walt Disney plots are for children, as high as the suspense is after the main character drinks poison, is cursed and then sent to a dark land, our plight was much worse.
 We had no possible way out of our imprisonment after the pronouncement of the Fall.
 There were no loopholes, no one making promises that if we did this or that, we could be freed from the land of banishment.
 Paradise was truly lost.
 The once lush, evergreen landscape of our beginnings became as gloomy and ravaged as an abandoned house that was falling in around itself.
 If not for Jesus, we’d live and die there.

 So I consider Him.
 He looked at us and saw that our sin held us in captivity.
 He had seen His Father’s private tears when the curse was explained to Adam and Eve.
 He sensed the agony of all that God felt about the implications of the curse, things that Adam and Eve could never know.
 He knew that eating one piece of fruit from a forbidden tree would birth an endless sea of every imaginable evil to curse generations to come.
 He saw that there was a great chasm between His Father and those under His wrath.
 There was only one way to save God’s precious creations.
 The wrath that was upon them must be lifted off and borne by someone else in their place.
 If that person was to sacrifice himself for the sins of everyone, he must be perfect.
 That disqualified every single candidate except one.
 Jesus.